vectorgraphics/v3d/README.md

 4. `FLOAT`: A single precision 32-bit IEEE 754 Floating point value;
 5. `PAIR`: An alias for `REALx2`;
 6. `TRIPLE`: An alias for `REALx3`;
-7. `RGB`: `An alias for FLOATx3`, where the elements respectively correspond to red, green, and blue between `0.0` to `1.0`;
+7. `RGB`: `An alias for FLOATx3`, where the elements respectively correspond to red, green, and blue channels between `0.0` to `1.0`;
 8. `RGBA`: `An alias for FLOATx4`, where the elements respectively correspond to red, green, blue, and alpha channels between `0.0` to `1.0`;
 9. `WORD`: A 4-byte word.

 ## Basic information

-V3D files are gzipped XDR Files.
+V3D files are gzipped [XDR](https://en.wikipedia.org/wiki/External_Data_Representation) files.
 The uncompressed data stream of a V3D file must begin with the following entries, in order:

-1. `UINT`: V3D Version number;
+1. `UINT`: V3D version number;
-2. `BOOL`: Double Precision flag.
+2. `BOOL`: Double precision flag.
 If this flag is set to True (False), all `TRIPLE` and `REAL` values are treated as double (single) precision IEEE 754 floating point values.

 After that, a V3D File contains an arbitrary sequence of objects in the format: